Can tides explain the low dark matter density in Fornax?

-In the left panel of Fig.~\ref{fig8} we show the `corrected' enclosed density at 380~pc, $\rho_{\rm 380,corr}$, as a function of $M_{200}$ at the time each dwarf galaxy had its maximum halo mass.
-The red dots correspond to densities measured today and the black dots to densities measured at the time the halo had its maximum mass.
-As in the previous section, we compute the \citet{noproblem} correction at the time the halo had its maximum mass and apply it to the halo density profile at that time and at $z=0$.
 The black and red symbols of different shapes represent our Fornax analogues.
 The grey shaded band is taken from the mass-concentration relation of \citet{mass-conc} and the blue band is the densities expected for dwarfs with the same masses and concentrations that have undergone complete core formation below the half-light radius (the corresponding density profile is described in \citealt{alltheway}).
-The blue point with error bars is the Fornax measurement from \citet{heating}.
-In this figure, we notice two interesting features.
-Firstly, the pre-infall $M_{200}$ for our analogue sample of Fornaxes is systematically lower than that inferred by \citet{readerkal}.
+The green point with error bars is the inferred density of Fornax at 150~pc from \citet{heating}, while the pink point shows the value inferred by \citet{hayashi} using axisymmetric Jeans analysis.
+In this figure, we notice two interesting features:

+Firstly, the pre-infall $M_{200}$ for our sample of Fornax analogues is systematically lower than that inferred by \citet{readerkal}.
 We predict a pre-infall $M_{200}\approx 4-9 \times 10^9 M_{\odot}$ for Fornax.
+The origin of this discrepancy is not straightforward and we will discuss this point further in Section.~\ref{sec:fornaxmass}.
+The dotted red and blue lines show the $1\sigma$ span of the present-day masses of Fornax inferred by \citet{errani} for cuspy and cored haloes, respectively.
+As the horizontal axis of Fig.~\ref{fig9} displays the pre-infall halo mass, we show the present-day bound mass for our Fornax analogues with left-pointing arrows.
+Five of the analogues are consistent with the value inferred by \citet{errani} within 1$\sigma$.

-Secondly, there is a large number of dwarf satellites, including several of our dwarf analogues, whose $\rho_{\rm 380,corr}$ is consistent with that of Fornax, purely due to tidal effects.
-Note also that although we choose to apply the correction from \citet{noproblem}, at 380~pc this only amounts to $\sim$15~per~cent of the original density (bottom subplot in Fig.~\ref{fig8}).
-We have also verified that if the correction is applied based on the radially-dependent relaxation time at {\it present day} in tidally stripped dwarfs (thus further steepening the enclosed density profiles) the results of this paper are not affected.
+Secondly, there is a large number of dwarf satellites, including several of our dwarf analogues, whose $\rho_{\rm 150}$ is consistent with that of Fornax \citep{heating}, purely due to tidal effects.
+It can be seen that tidal effects in our simulations are able to reduce the central density of satellite dwarfs by a factor of 2-3.
+We also note that all of the analogues are consistent with the $\rho_{150}$ value inferred by \citet{hayashi} within $2\sigma$.